Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

-\textbf{Unified Model - Improves Performance Across Databases:} Results in Tab. \ref{tab:joint_training_results} show that, when keeping client-specific BN parameters, federated joint training across diverse MRI databases with different brain diseases and different input modalities improves the model's performance on each database, either surpassing or matching single center training.
-This highlights the benefits of transferring knowledge between different brain diseases, especially for databases with limited data (MSSEG, TBI, and WMH).
-Training with modality drop and client-specific BN layers leads to the highest overall results and improves over FedAvg using averaged BN parameters, demonstrating the benefits of client specific BN layers for source clients.
-Furthermore, this joint learning framework produces a single model instead of training 5 individual models, demonstrating its practicality.
+Experimental results in Tab.~\ref{tab:joint_training_results} prove that it is feasible to use Federated Learning to train a single model jointly over client databases with diverse diseases and sets of modalities and reach performance levels of database-specific models.
+When learning client-specific BN parameters, FedUniBrain matches or even surpasses single center training, with statistical superiority for ATLAS (p=0.03) and WMH (p$<$0.001) and non-inferiority for BRATS (p$<$0.001), MSSEG (p=0.011), and TBI (p$<$0.001), highlighting the benefits of knowledge transfer between brain diseases.
+Training with modality drop and client-specific BN layers leads to the highest overall results and performs better than using averaged BN parameters, demonstrating the benefits of client specific BN layers for source clients. \ Visual examples of training a single model per client compared to FedUniBrain are shown in Fig.~\ref{fig:segmentations-sub-1}.
+Besides its practicality over disease-specific models, the unified model may have improved generalisation abilities on unseen databases, which are assessed in follow-up experiments.